nilumbra/my_leetcode_journey/README.md

 Isn't this a slightly revised version of floodfill repeated several times?

 ## Concepts Checklist
+#### About ★/☆ metrics
 ★☆☆☆☆
 - Can implement a basic structure of this algorithm in classical examples/settings/scenarios
 - Can remember the time complexity

 ★★☆☆☆
 - Can effectively identify the possible usefulness of this algorithm given an arbitrary setting
-- Provided with enough time, can implement the algorithm to solve a problem given such setting ★★★☆☆
+- Provided with enough time, can implement the algorithm to solve a problem given such setting

+★★★☆☆
 - Can implement the algorithm reasonably fast
 - Can explain the algorithm well by drawing illustrations and writing pseudocode
-- Can do a correct analysis on the upperbound time & space complexity of the algorithm.
+- Can do a correct analysis on the upperbound time & space complexity of the algorithm

 ★★★★☆
 - Can implement the algorithm really fast
 - Can do a mathematically rigorous analysis of the algorithm (eg. with combinatorics/probability/induction proof/invariants etc.) and its time & space complexity

 ★★★★★
 - Can explain the general version of this algorithm in a logcial way (worth writing a blog on it)
 - Know different implementational strategies and understand their pros/cons